On this page

 - use collection systems and sustainable choices such as composting food waste and feeding scraps to animals.

-The School Lunch Collective publishes the total daily surplus meal count.
+One supplier, The School Lunch Collective, publishes its daily surplus meal count.
+See the count on their website's 'Our impact' page.

 Our impact – School Lunch Collective

-Other suppliers and meal providers report waste through a static survey in Terms 2 and 3.
+Other suppliers and meal providers report waste through a termly survey.

-We monitor surplus meals and check meal counts.
-If we there is a high level of waste or surplus, we can work with your school to reduce this, such as adjusting the number of meals provided based on attendance data.
+If there is a high level of waste or surplus, we work with schools and suppliers to reduce this, such as adjusting the number of meals provided based on student uptake and attendance.

 Suppliers for the Ka Ora, Ka Ako | Healthy School Lunches programme#